You’ve exchanged presents, eaten too much and had time to relax. You deserved it after your big Christmas sales push.

-Well we’ve prepared eight tips not only to re-energise your marketing in the New Year, but to reignite the passion of your customers too.
+Well, we’ve prepared 8 tips not only to re-energise your marketing in the New Year, but to reignite the passion of your customers too.

 Sure, getting back up to speed as quick as possible is key – but we can’t perform at 100% all the time.

 Stress really can damage your life (your brand included).
-According to the Mental Health Foundation in the UK, 74% of adults say they’ve been so stressed at work that they’ve been unable to cope, in the past year.
+According to the Mental Health Foundation in the UK, 74% of adults say they’ve been so stressed at work that they’ve been unable to cope.
 Figures for the US are similar, at 77%.

 Don’t rush back into the content marketing machine, for your sake and the sake of your marketing.
 When we’re stressed, we can’t think straight.
 We fall into old patterns of behaviour and churn out the same stuff.